Llenrad/Cafe-Insights-Lulu/README.md

 - **Limited Time Scope**: Dataset may not reflect long-term behavior
 - **External Factors**: Weather and promotions not directly tracked
 - **Assumptions**: Pricing and customer behavior assumed consistent

+---

+## Disclaimer

+This project is for portfolio purposes only.
+The original concept, dataset, and dashboard design are not mine.
+I have adapted and documented the work to demonstrate technical and presentation skills.
+No commercial use is intended, and all rights remain with the original creator or source.